-7 Employment Self-Sufficiency refers to the ratio of local jobs to employed residents or put more simply the potential to contain working residents within the local area

-8 Employment Self-Containment refers to the proportion of working residents actually work within the same area projected that a 60% self-containment would be achieved, meaning that local residents would take 60 out of every 72 jobs available.
-The result of this would be that 40% of employed residents would leave the area to travel to their place of work.
+7 Employment Self-Sufficiency refers to the ratio of local jobs to employed residents or put more simply the potential to contain working residents within the local area projected that 60% of the jobs provided would in turn go to locally-based workers, meaning that only 40% would leave the area to travel to their place of work.
 This figure was used to guide major infrastructure requirements for the corridor such as roads and rail provision.
 Based on 2001 Census figures, in order for the City of Joondalup to reach the projected 72% local employment self-sufficiency (or 72 jobs for ever 100 working residents) an additional 21,418 local jobs would need to be created within the City.
-However, in March 2007 with the extraordinary low levels of unemployment (1.78% target this effectively increases the total local jobs required in the City to 71,433.
+However, in March 2007 with the extraordinary low levels of unemployment (1.78%11) the City's employed workforce had increased to 99,21211.
+Based on the 72% target this effectively increases the total local jobs required in the City to 71,433.
 Unfortunately data is not available to indicate local jobs provided in Joondalup for this same period, however it is anticipated that jobs growth has not occurred at the same rate as the growth in the working population.
 This will have led to a further reduction of employment self-sufficiency within the City exacerbating the sustainability impact on the corridor.